-While working from home can have its pitfalls and distractions, there are ways you can set yourself up for success and enhance your life!
-Here are 5 simple strategies to make working from home a smooth and enjoyable experience.
+While there are some disadvantages of working from home, there are ways you can set yourself up for success and enhance your life.
+Here are 5 techniques and strategies to make working from home a smooth and enjoyable experience.

 You can be fun and playful here.
 Try to incorporate plants, aromatherapy, soft cozy blankets, color, and light!
 Make this space yours and do what works for YOU.